-In office/commercial areas which are yet to be connected with good public transport, all efforts will be made to quickly provide good public transport connectivity.
+• In office/commercial areas which are yet to be connected with good public transport, all efforts will be made to quickly provide good public transport connectivity.
 However, till such time as acceptable public transport connectivity is available, parking space for long duration parking will have to be made available.

-Long duration parking of provision pear new upcoming areas like Airport Road
+Long duration parking provision near new upcoming areas like Airport Road

-No on street parking would be permitted in areas around office and educational areas.

-Cost of parking inside multilevel car parks (if any) and at grade off street parking spaces would be kept comparable.

-Differential parking rates for duration and size of car would be introduced around school areas, to discourage private vehicles from ferrying students and encouraging greater use of school buses.
+- No on street parking would be permitted in areas around office and educational areas. - Cost of parking inside multilevel car parks (if any) and at grade off street parking spaces would be kept comparable. - Differential parking rates for duration and size of car would be introduced around school areas, to discourage private vehicles from ferrying students and encouraging greater use of school buses. - There would be a limited requirement for parking space at institutes of higher education.

-No on street parking on Residency road and a narrow stretches (less than 7m width) near IGNOU regional centre and educational areas around Bakshi Stadium d) Parking in hospitals and other medical establishments

-There would be a limited requirement for parking space at institutes of higher education.
 Again, in such cases, the emphasis would be on making investments in public transport rather than on parking space.